-Led by Ms. Jill Knuckles, Director of the Office of Human Resources at Colorado Mesa University helps faculty and staff navigate employment-related issues ranging from finding out more about benefits to accessing mental health and wellness resources.
+Led by Ms. Sharaya Cowan, Chief People Officer and Assistant Vice President for Human Resources and Culture, the Office of Human Resources at Colorado Mesa University helps faculty and staff navigate employment-related issues ranging from finding out more about benefits to accessing mental health and wellness resources.